AKUINO/LoRanne/transmitter/README.md

 ## Data transmitted

-Data is encoded using JBCIC ( https://github.com/AKUINO/JBCDIC ).
-A message is made of one or more measurement sessions up to the LoRa maximum size (53 bytes in our case).
+Data is encoded as an URL using JBCDIC ( https://github.com/AKUINO/JBCDIC ).
+A message is made of only one (for now) session of measures up to the LoRa maximum size (53 bytes in our case).

-One measurements session is a JSON object (a message is implicitely an array of JSON objects) with the following properties:
+One measurements session is a URL (in the future: a JSON object) with the following properties:

 Property|Connection|Pin|Description
 --------|----------|---|-----------